Jonny Gray

 Jonathan Douglas Gray (born 14 March 1994) is a Scotland international rugby union player.
-He plays at lock for Exeter Chiefs in Premiership Rugby.
+He plays at lock for Bordeaux in Top 14.

 Rugby union career

 Amateur career

 Gray started playing rugby at Cambuslang RFC where he progressed from the mini section (at 7 years old) through to first XV regular at the age of 16.
 He also played for Calderglen High School in East Kilbride.

 Gray is the younger brother of Scottish and British and Irish Lion international Richie Gray.

 Gray was drafted to Currie in the Scottish Premiership for the 2017–18 season.

 Professional career

 In 2013, Gray was offered a full-time contract for three years by Glasgow Warriors Domestically, the 2014–15 season saw Gray play a prominent role in Glasgow Warriors' maiden Pro12 title triumph.

 At just 21 years of age, Gray was named captain of Glasgow Warriors in November 2015, taking over from recently retired mentor Alastair Kellock.
-He became a co-captain with Henry Pyrgos for the 2016-17 season but following the arrival of Dave Rennie as Warriors Head Coach the club has reverted to a sole captaincy.
-For the 2017-18 season Rennie named Ryan Wilson as captain though Gray remains in the leadership group.
+He became a co-captain with Henry Pyrgos for the 2016-17 season but following the arrival of Dave Rennie as Warriors' head coach, the club reverted to a sole captaincy.
+For the 2017-18 season Rennie named Ryan Wilson as captain though Gray remained in the leadership group.